 GDPR is introducing stricter rules for the personal data protection of individuals.
 It also clearly identifies measures that should be in place, encryption being one of them.
 One of the main benefits of encryption technology is its strength.
 Powerful algorithms and complex keys are widely available and have a relatively low cost of implementation.

 vBoxxCloud is one example.
 A cloud solution that offers more than just encryption.
 It also provides businesses with a solution that is simple to deploy and easy to use for non-technical users.
 More importantly, it provides security mechanisms, that fall in line with the GDPR data guidelines.
 Enforced password updates, encrypted connections, organizational hierarchy and two-step authentication will help you manage sensitive data according to GDPR standards.

 By easily enforcing security policies, while ensuring that your connection is encrypted, vBoxxCloud will help keep productivity high when handling data.
-Larger teams with high staff turnover could be problem when handling data in the cloud.
+Larger teams with high staff turnover could be a problem when handling data in the cloud.
 Our cloud solution gives you a centrally-managed admin interface, where you can keep track of how the data is being handled.